"There Is No Free" — Pop-Up Experience

 The Story

-Chris Singleton and I go back to the early 2000s around the time of Slowbucks.
-He spent years in tech before building Fashionably Fly.
-I created some designs for FFC while building Refil.
+Chris Singleton and I go back to the early 2000s, around the time of Slowbucks.
+He spent years in tech while building Fashionably Fly.
 Two different identities, two different customer bases.
-But a shared respect for what the other was doing.
+A shared respect for what the other was building.

 The idea was a capsule collection and live pop-up that brought both brands together without watering either one down.